Online Open Day

 Our SIS Geckos get to explore some fantastic opportunities from our extensive athletics and activities program.
 We are very proud of the variety and quality of experiences we offer our students and value our caring community.
-Go Geckos!!!Barry Jenkin, Athletics & Activities Director
+Go Geckos!!!Mathew Thomas, Athletics & Activities Director

 The aim of the SIS Athletics and Activities Program is to engage students in opportunities to develop both physical and social skills, experience success, and extend themselves in areas outside of the classroom.
 In addition, students are encouraged to participate in a wide variety of school sporting events, after school activities and co-curriculars offered at SIS.
 These activities play an important role in the holistic growth during these important formative school years.